-There are standards from the Internet Engineering Task Force (IETF) suggesting that every domain should be capable of reverse DNS lookup, but as reverse lookups are not critical to the normal function of the internet, they are not a hard requirement.
+Standards from the Internet Engineering Task Force (IETF) suggest that every domain should be capable of reverse DNS lookup, but as reverse lookups are not critical to the normal function of the Internet, they are not a hard requirement.
 As such, reverse DNS lookups are not universally adopted.

 Reverse DNS lookups query DNS servers for a PTR (pointer) record; if the server does not have a PTR record, it cannot resolve a reverse lookup.
 PTR records store IP addresses with their segments reversed, and they append ‘.in-addr.arpa’ to that.
-For example if a domain has an IP address of 192.0.2.1, the PTR record will store that information as 220.127.116.11.in-addr.arpa.
+For example if a domain has an IP address of 192.0.2.1, the PTR record will store the domain's information under 184.108.40.206.in-addr.arpa.